 -1- A sundial is said to be of declining vertical type when it is fixed on a vertical plane that is not oriented exactly south-facing.
 It is said "for morning" or "for afternoon" when it is oriented a little towards the east or on the contrary towards the west.
 If it faces exactly towards a cardinal point, it is called a vertical south, west, north or east facing dial.

 -2- The equation of time gives the correction to be made to the solar hour according to the time of the year when it is read.
-Indeed, the apparent displacement of the Sun does not occur on the celestial equator but on the ecliptic and, on the other hand, during its journey around the Sun, the Earth moves faster in winter than in summer.
+Indeed, the apparent movement of the Sun does not occur on the celestial equator but on the ecliptic and on the other hand, during its journey around the Sun, the Earth moves faster when the northern hemisphere is in winter rather than summer.
 The tables therefore indicate the correction to be made according to the period of the year.

 See more detailed explanations on the correspondence between solar time and legal time on our page describing the sundials.